fooble2137/games/README.md

 ## Game List

 - Minesweeper
-- Connect 4
+- Four in a Row
-- Memory
+- Shapes